-More than 500 students from top middle and high schools across China showed off their public speaking and debate skills at the finals of China’s biggest academic debate tournament.
+More than 500 students from top middle and high schools across China showed off their public speaking and debate skills at the finals of China’s biggest academic debate championship.

 They took part in the sixth National High School Academic Debate and Speech Tournament Championship, the culmination of a year’s worth of preparation and competition.